Joseph Stalin: 1941–1942: German invasion

-The Soviets allied with the UK and U.S.; although the U.S. joined the war against Germany in 1941, little direct American assistance reached the Soviets until late 1942.
+The Soviets allied with the UK and US; although the US joined the war against Germany in 1941, little direct American assistance reached the Soviets until late 1942.
 Responding to the invasion, the Soviets expanded their industry in central Russia, focusing almost entirely on military production.
 They achieved high levels of productivity, outstripping Germany.
 During the war, Stalin was more tolerant of the Russian Orthodox Church and allowed it to resume some of its activities.
 He also permitted a wider range of cultural expression, notably permitting formerly suppressed writers and artists like Anna Akhmatova and Dmitri Shostakovich to disperse their work more widely.
 "The Internationale" was dropped as the country's national anthem, to be replaced with a more patriotic song.
 The government increasingly promoted Pan-Slavist sentiment, while encouraging increased criticism of cosmopolitanism, particularly "rootless cosmopolitanism", an approach with particular repercussions for Soviet Jews.
 The Communist International was dissolved in 1943, and Stalin began encouraging foreign Marxist–Leninist parties to emphasise nationalism over internationalism in order to broaden their domestic appeal.

 In April 1942, Stalin overrode Stavka by ordering the Soviets' first serious counter-attack, an attempt to seize German-held Kharkov in eastern Ukraine.
 This attack proved unsuccessful.
 That year, Hitler shifted his primary goal from an overall victory on the Eastern Front to the goal of securing the oil fields in the southern Soviet Union crucial to a long-term German war effort.
 While Red Army generals saw evidence that Hitler would shift efforts south, Stalin considered this to be a flanking move in a renewed effort to take Moscow.
 In June 1942, the German Army began a major offensive in Southern Russia, threatening Stalingrad; Stalin ordered the Red Army to hold the city at all costs, resulting in the protracted Battle of Stalingrad, which became the bloodiest and fiercest battle of the entire war.
 In February 1943, the German forces attacking Stalingrad surrendered.
 The Soviet victory there marked a major turning point in the war; in commemoration, Stalin declared himself Marshal of the Soviet Union in March.